Climate Beacons for COP26

 Climate Beacons will work with local stakeholders and be supported by co-ordinating organisations working across Scotland.

-What we’re looking for from Beacon partners
+What we’re looking for from Beacon partnerships

 - Art galleries